haskell/aeson/CONTRIBUTING.md

 Of course before submitting a PR, the following steps are recommended:

-1. Run the entire suite of tests
+1. 'stack test --stack-yaml stack-nightly.yaml` - Run the entire suite of tests
-2. Run hlint on the source folders.
+2. `make hlint` - Run hlint on the source folders.
-3. Run the benchmark tests if you believe your changes could affect the benchmarks.
+3. 'stack test --stack-yaml stack-bench.yaml` - Run the benchmark tests if you believe your changes could affect the benchmarks.

 ## Development Workflow (If you plan on using Cabal)